 Since I'm no sex-meister, I referred to Los Angeles based marriage family and sex therapist Liz Selzer-Lang, LMFT, for a professional explanation.
 She explained that in the professional world they don't refer to someone as having a kink:

-"Kink is a broad, umbrella term that describes
+"Kink is a broad, umbrella term that describes many forms

 - Read more »